edx/devstack/docs/codejail.rst

 Configuration
 *************

+**TODO**: These instructions are for Linux.
+We need some instructions for how to do this on Mac; it probably involves accessing the Linux VM that docker is run inside of.

 In order to run the codejail devstack component:

 1. Install AppArmor: ``sudo apt install apparmor``
-2. Add the codejail AppArmor profile to your OS, or update it: ``sudo apparmor_parser --replace -W codejail.profile``
+2. Add the provided codejail AppArmor profile to your OS: ``sudo apparmor_parser --add -W ./codejail.profile``
 3. Configure LMS and CMS to use the codejail-service by uncommenting ``# ENABLE_CODEJAIL_REST_SERVICE = True`` in ``py_configuration_files/{lms,cms}.py``
 4. Run ``make codejail-up``

 The service does not need any provisioning, and does not have dependencies.

+Over time, the AppArmor profile may need to be updated.
+Changes to the file do not automatically cause changes to the version that has been installed in the OS.
+When significant changes have been made to the profile, you'll need to re-install the profile.
+This can be done by passing ``--replace`` instead of ``--add``, like so: ``sudo apparmor_parser --replace -W ./codejail.profile``

 Development
 ***********

 Changes to the AppArmor profile must be coordinated with changes to the Dockerfile, as they need to agree on filesystem paths.

-Any time you update the profile, you'll need to re-run the command to apply the profile.
+Any time you update the profile, you'll need to update the profile in your OS as well: ``sudo apparmor_parser --replace -W ./codejail.profile``

 The profile file contains the directive ``profile codejail_service``.
 That defines the name of the profile when it is installed into the kernel.
 In order to change that name, you must first remove the profile **under the old name**, then install a new profile under the new name.
 To remove a profile, use the ``--remove`` action instead of the ``-replace`` action: : ``sudo apparmor_parser --remove -W codejail.profile``